Sophie of France: Death, burial and aftermath

 On 2 March 1782, at the Palace of Versailles in France, Sophie died due to dropsy at the age of forty-seven.
-She was buried in the royal tomb at the Royal Basilica of Saint Denis, which was plundered and destroyed at the time of the French Revolution.
+She outlived 6 of her 9 siblings.
+She was buried in the royal tomb at the Basilica of St Denis, which was plundered and destroyed at the time of the French Revolution.

 Her great-niece, Sophie Beatrix, youngest daughter of Louis XVI and Marie Antoinette, was named after her.